arp242/uni/README.markdown

   width.
 You can now also print X11 keysyms and Vim digraphs.
 See `uni help` for details.

+- Include CLDR data for emojis, which is search by default if you use `uni e
+  <someting>`.
+You can use `uni e name:x` to search for the name specifically.

 - Show a short terse help when using just `uni`, and a more detailed help on `uni help`.
 I hate it when programs print 5 pages of text to my terminal when I didn't ask for it.